Shannan Gilbert was not a Gilgo Beach serial killer victim

 There is insufficient information to determine a definite cause of death, but the autopsy findings are consistent with homicidal strangulation.”

-The first problem here is that he doesn’t fully commit himself to such a conclusion.
+The first problem here is that he doesn’t fully commit to the conclusion.
 Instead, he suggests it by saying that the rough margins around the hyoid bone were consistent with strangulation.

 • During the murder trial of O.J.
-Simpson, he made two far-fetched claims that he was later forced to disown.
-These claims aided the defense team and helped them secure Simpson’s acquittal.
-He denied making one of these claims until video footage of his testimony was played back to him.
+Simpson, he made two claims that he was later forced to disown.
+These claims aided the defense team and helped secure Simpson’s acquittal.
+Later, he denied making one of these claims until video footage of his testimony was played back to him.

 • While he was giving evidence in the murder trial of Phil Spector, the prosecution team asked him if he had any conflicts of interest.
 Although Baden said that he couldn’t think of any, it was later revealed that his wife was one of Spector’s attorneys.